dannguyen/journalism-syllabi/README.md

         <h5>Data and Databases » 2015; Summer <br>
             <a href="https://github.com/ledeprogram/courses/tree/master/databases-2015">Homepage/Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>Consideration of both the scientific and social implications of counting, of turning the world into bits.
-Through the process of gaining fluency in the use of Python, students will spend some time thinking through representations of core "data types" like time, location, text, image, sound and relat...</em></p>
+        Consideration of both the scientific and social implications of counting, of turning the world into bits.
+Through the process of gaining fluency in the use of Python, students will spend some time thinking through representations of core "data types" like time, location, text, image, sound and relat
+        </small></p>

         <p>Instructors: Allison Parrish, Matthew Jones</p>
     </td>
     <td>
-        Columbia University
+        <small>Columbia University</small>
     </td>
   </tr>